aci-ref/facilitation_leading_practices/activities/06-education.md

 specific skill within a greater step-by-step example.
-However, there are certainly instances when some amount of generalizable information will be most effective when actually embedded within Facilitator-created materials, instead of simply pointing to external sources, and in order to avoid drawing the user’s attention away from the overall workflow.
+However, there are certainly instances when some amount of generalizable information will be most effective when actually embedded within Facilitator-created materials instead of simply pointing to external sources and drawing the user’s attention away from the overall workflow.
 For example, specific illustrative ‘tar’ commands might be included in a guide for transferring large files between specific remote systems, rather than simply stating that files should be tar’d and pointing to a